 </html>

 Upon finalizing the content of your index.html file, save the file and exit the text editor.
-In the case of nano, this is accomplished by pressing Ctrl + X, followed by Y, and Enter.
+In the case of nano, this is accomplished by pressing Ctrl + X, Y, and Enter.

 Ensuring proper directory setup for the Apache web server guarantees a seamless and organized configuration.
-In specific, the “sites-available” and “sites-enabled” directories.
+Specifically, the “sites-available” and “sites-enabled” directories are used.
 This configuration mirrors the one adopted in Nginx and promotes organized and accessible configurations.

 To create these directories, use the following command: